Understanding how data is organized

 What’s a record?

 For example, for an account you could have a column for Company name, Address, and Contact name for the person you call when you want to check in on the account.
-Each time you add a new account to the system, you’re creating a new record in the Customer Engagement database.
+Each time you add a new account to the system, you’re creating a new record in the Customer Engagement (on-premises) database.

 What’s a record type?

 Each record you add to the system belongs to a certain record type, such as account, contact, lead, opportunity, or case.
-Dynamics 365 for Customer Engagement has quite a few other types of records besides these, but these are the ones you’ll probably work with most often for Sales and Customer Service.
+Dynamics 365 Customer Engagement (on-premises) has quite a few other types of records besides these, but these are the ones you’ll probably work with most often for Sales and Customer Service.

 Record types give you a way to group and organize similar data.
-For example, in Dynamics 365 for Customer Engagement you’ll find your contact records grouped by the icon for the contact record type.
+For example, in Dynamics 365 Customer Engagement (on-premises) you’ll find your contact records grouped by the icon for the contact record type.

 Case records are grouped by the icon for the case record type, account records are grouped by the icon for the account record type, and so on.